JodelRaccoons/JodelXposed/README.md

 1. Install via the Xposed Installer
 2. Disable automatic Jodel updates via Play Store

+## Features
+* Track posters within a thread
+* Spoof location
+* No blur effect over images
+* Color selection for posts
+* Disabled anti-xposed measures
+* Upload custom images
+    1. Share image to JodelXposed
+    2. Take picture with Jodel camera
+    3. Long press the image
+    4. Use Volume Down to change layout
+* Increased control over account
+    - The account id (UID) is automatically backed upp in `.jodel-settings.json`
+    - The UID can be manually changed to change account
+    - **PS**: Clear all Jodel app data after changing the UID

 ## Beta Features
 Currently now enabled beta features are:

 1. Channels (follow specific hashtags, when searching for hashtags on the right side of the toolbar)
 2. Search for hashtags (in posts)
 3. Pin posts (in PostDetailView on the right side of the toolbar)

 ## Version compatibility
 The module aims for compatibility with the latest Jodel version.
 Jodel apks are usually linked in [the thread on XDA](http://forum.xda-developers.com/xposed/modules/mod-jodelxposed-enhancements-t3350019/).

+The latest supported Jodel version is noted [here](https://github.com/krokofant/JodelXposed/blob/master/app/build.gradle#L7).

 ## Support
 * Are you using Android?